AAA proteins: Molecular motion

 Dyneins, one of the three major classes of motor protein, are AAA proteins which couple their ATPase activity to molecular motion along microtubules.

 The AAA-type ATPase Cdc48p/p97 is perhaps the best-studied AAA protein.
 Misfolded secretory proteins are exported from the endoplasmic reticulum (ER) and degraded by the ER-associated degradation pathway (ERAD).
 Nonfunctional membrane and luminal proteins are extracted from the ER and degraded in the cytosol by proteasomes.
 Substrate retrotranslocation and extraction is assisted by the Cdc48p(Ufd1p/Npl4p) complex on the cytosolic side of the membrane.
 On the cytosolic side, the substrate is ubiquitinated by ER-based E2 and E3 enzymes before degradation by the 26S proteasome.

 Targeting to multivesicular bodies

 Multivesicular bodies are endosomal compartments that sort ubiquitinated membrane proteins by incorporating them into vesicles.
 This process involves the sequential action of three multiprotein complexes, ESCRT I to III (ESCRT standing for 'endosomal sorting complexes required for transport').
 Vps4p is a AAA-type ATPase involved in this MVB sorting pathway.
 It had originally been identified as a ”class E” vps (vacuolar protein sorting) mutant and was subsequently shown to catalyse the dissociation of ESCRT complexes.
 Vps4p is anchored via Vps46p to the endosomal membrane.
 Vps4p assembly is assisted by the conserved Vta1p protein, which regulates its oligomerization status and ATPase activity.

-Other functions
+Proteasome functions

 AAA proteases use the energy from ATP hydrolysis to translocate a protein inside the proteasome for degradation.
+Cdc48p/p97 functions as a hexameric AAA+ ATPase that provides the mechanical force necessary for substrate dislocation.
+Its activity is tightly regulated by ATP binding and hydrolysis, which induce conformational changes required for protein unfolding and extraction.
+The HbYX motif plays a crucial role in regulating this process by mediating interactions between Cdc48p/p97 and downstream effectors such as the 20S proteasome or specific cofactors (e.g., Ufd1/Npl4).
+This interaction facilitates substrate transfer from Cdc48p/p97 to the proteasome, ensuring efficient protein degradation.

+Given its pivotal role in protein homeostasis, Cdc48p/p97 has been implicated in a wide range of cellular processes beyond ERAD, including autophagy, mitochondrial quality control, and DNA repair.
+The dysregulation of its function, particularly through mutations affecting the ATPase domain or HbYX-mediated interactions, has been linked to neurodegenerative diseases and cancer.